IAF to formally induct indigenously-built Light Combat Helicopter on Monday

 The future series-production version will consist of further modern and indigenous systems, they said.

-The IAF has already accepted four LCH helicopters.
+Four LCH helicopters have already been accepted by the IAF.
 The officials said IAF plans to procure more LCH in the near future.

 "We are already working with DRDO and HAL to integrate new weapons on the helicopter," said one of the officials.